 |

-as an attempt to try and write a fictional story about Bedfordshire and the
+song started out as an attempt to try and write a fictional story about Bedfordshire

-sea!
-Although some traditional sea songs - with no obvious local connections
+and the sea!
+Although some traditional sea songs - with no obvious local

-- have been collected in Bedfordshire, this is a fairly unlikely idea, which
+connections - have been collected in Bedfordshire, this is a fairly unlikely

-is exactly why I wanted to write it.
-Truth, they say, is stranger than
+idea, which is exactly why I wanted to write it.
+Truth, they say, is stranger

-fiction and it turned out that this story was actually very similar to the
+than fiction and it turned out that this story was actually very similar to

 had not heard the story of Charles Wells.
 Song Printed in